cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 # Declarative Database Management

-## The Database Custom Resource Definition
+Declarative database management allows users to define and control the lifecycle of PostgreSQL databases using the `Database` Custom Resource Definition (CRD).
+This method integrates seamlessly with Kubernetes, enabling a consistent and automated approach to database management.

-Declarative database management enables users to control the lifecycle of databases in PostgreSQL via the `Database` Custom Resource Definition (CRD).
+!!!
+Important

-### Example: Simple Database Declaration
+    Each `Database` resource must reference a specific `Cluster`, which determines where the database will be created.

-Below is an example of a basic `Database` manifest:
+The following example demonstrates how a `Database` resource interacts with a `Cluster`:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1